 Phone 1300 921 160 or send us an email

 Refurbished Electric Carts

 We have 3-4 year old G29Es completely refurbished (12 mth warr) with new batteries (2 yr war), split screen, recovered seat and wheel trims for $5990 ...

 Service and maintenance

 Yamaha Golf Carts Brisbane is committed to servicing your new and used Yamaha vehicles.
 We also service all other makes and models.

-We have two very experienced golf cart technicians on the road each day to service and repair carts.
+We have three experienced golf cart technicians on the road each day to service and repair carts.